wilson-dillan/sodoku_solver/README.md

 Next steps:
-- finish the solver
-- get the failing test case in "examineGetSets()" to pass
+- Finish the solver.
+Currently, it is not filling in a cell correctly